solarwinds/solarwinds-apm-ruby/README.md

 ## Compiling the C extension

 The appoptics gem utilizes a C extension to interface with the system `liboboe.so` library.
-This system library is installed with the AppOptics host packages (tracelyzer, liboboe0, liboboe-dev) and is used to report host and performance metrics from multiple sources (Ruby, Apache, Python etc.) back to AppOptics servers.
+This system library is installed with the AppOpticsAPM host packages (tracelyzer, liboboe0, liboboe-dev) and is used to report host and performance metrics from multiple sources (Ruby, Apache, Python etc.) back to AppOpticsAPM servers.

 C extensions are usually built on `gem install` but when working out of a local git repository, it's required that you manually build this C extension for the gem to function.